Inference of RNA Polymerase II Transcription Dynamics from Chromatin Immunoprecipitation Time Course Data: Supplementary information

 Table \ref{tab:tf_motifs} shows the EREs in each of the 5 clusters visualised using WebLogo.
 We also show the consensus sequence and the average matrix score.
 To determine the consensus sequence, we report a single nucleotide for a given position if the nucleotide has a frequency greater than 50\% and a frequency twice as large as the next nucleotide.
 We see that there is some diversity in the motifs correspoding to different clusters but the consensus sequences agree with the known motif.
 Differences appear at at most 3 positions with the consensus sequence for cluster 10 differing at only two positions.
 We see that for the half site `TGACC' the `A' does not appear in the consensus sequence in all the clusters.

-\subsection{Transcription factor binding}
+\subsubsection{Transcription factor binding}

+Determining the TFBS motifs enriched in each cluster provides a way to determine the influence of TFs on transcription.
+As a complementary approach, we also investigated the TF peaks in regions ranging from 1 to 100 kb around the gene transcription start site for all genes in each cluster using ChIP-seq data for a number of TFs measured under similar experimental conditions (i.e. MCF-7 breast cancer cells treated with E2) in the cistrome database (\url{http://cistrome.org}).

 Tables \ref{tab:tf_gw1} to \ref{tab:tf_gw5} show the number of genes with TF binding peaks for regions around the TSS ranging from 1 to 100 kb for each cluster for 7 TFs namely ER$\alpha$ \cite{Welboren_2009}, FoxA1 \cite{Lupien2008}, c-Fos \cite{Joseph2010}, c-Jun \cite{Joseph2010}, c-MYC \cite{Hua_2009}, SRC-3 \cite{Lanz01042010}, TRIM24 \cite{Tsai2010}.
 In the tables, statistically significant ($p$-value $<0.05$) proportions are indicated in red (larger than expected) and green (lower than expected) with associated $p$-values in parentheses.
-These p-values are obtained empirically from 100,000 samples hence the cases where no extreme values are observed are reported as $<10e-6$.
+These p-values are obtained empirically by drawing 1e6 samples from a hypergeometric distribution.

 We investigated the overlap of the binding sites for ER$\alpha$ and FOXA1 both in the 151 genes belonging to the rapid response genes in clusters 1, 2, 4, and 10 and genome-wide using the peaks obtained from \cite{Welboren_2009} (ER$\alpha$) and \cite{Lupien2008} (FOXA1) and reported in the cistrome database.
 We investigated regions around the TSS ranging from 2 to 100 kb.
 Tables \ref{tab:ER_FOXA1_1}-\ref{tab:ER_FOXA1_4} show the number of ER$\alpha$ and FOXA1 peaks and the overlap.
-The statistical significance is determined by comparing the overlap in random gene lists of the same size
+The statistical significance is determined by comparing the overlap in random gene lists of the same size.